Prag8855/aab/content/guides/anmeldung-in-english-berlin.md

 ### Step 3: Go to your Bürgeramt appointment

-Go to the *Bürgeramt* with all your documents.
+Go to your *Bürgeramt* appointment.
+Bring all your documents.

-If you don't speak German, bring a friend or a translator.
-Some *Bürgeramt* employees speak English, but many don't.
-Translators like [Red Tape Translation](https://redtapetranslation.com/translation-services/take-a-translator-all-about-berlin/) and [Booka Local](/out/booka-local) can go to the *Bürgeramt* with you.
-You can also go alone.
-The process is very simple.
-You will be okay.
+If you don't speak German, **bring a friend or a translator**.
+Some *Bürgeramt* employees only speak German.
+The *Anmeldung* appointment is simple, but sometimes they ask more questions.
+[Red Tape Translation](/out/red-tape-translation-interpreter) or [Booka Local](/out/booka-local) can go with you.
+Don't worry: if you go alone, it will still be okay.

+You can also **send someone else**.
+[Red Tape Translation](/out/red-tape-translation-anmeldung/) can book the appointment, take your documents, and go to the *Bürgeramt* for you.
+It costs 250€.

 Arrive a few minutes before your appointment.
-You need time to find the waiting room.
-Wait until they call your appointment number on the screen.
+Find the correct waiting room, and wait until they call your appointment number on the screen.
 The screen tells you which office to go to.

-You will sit at a desk, give your documents, and get your *[[Anmeldebestätigung]]*.
-They also will put a sticker with your new address on your *[[Personalausweis]]*, [residence permit](/glossary/Aufenthaltstitel) and [vehicle registration papers](/glossary/Zulassungsbescheinigung).
+Sit at the desk, give your documents, and get your *[[Anmeldebestätigung]]*.
+They will put a sticker with your new address on your *[[Personalausweis]]*, [residence permit](/glossary/Aufenthaltstitel) and [vehicle registration papers](/glossary/Zulassungsbescheinigung).
 This only takes a few minutes.

 Check if the information on your *[[Anmeldebestätigung]]* is correct.
-Bürgeramt employees sometimes make mistakes.[^12]
+The *Bürgeramt* employees often make mistakes.[^12]

 ### Step 4: Wait for your tax ID